-- The MMU recommends that separate cost of service payments for reactive capability be eliminated and the cost of reactive capability be recovered in PJM markets.
+- black start service for the life of the unit.
+(Priority: High.
+First reported 2020.
+Status: Not adopted.) - The MMU recommends that black start planning and coordination be on a regional basis and not on a zonal basis and that the costs of black start service be shared on an equal per MWh basis across the region.
 (Priority: Medium.
+First reported 2023.
+Status: Not adopted.) - The MMU recommends that separate cost of service payments for reactive capability be eliminated and the cost of reactive capability be recovered in PJM markets.
+(Priority: Medium.
 First reported 2016.
-Status: Not adopted.) - The MMU recommends that payments for reactive capability, if continued, be based on the 0.95 power factor included in the voltage schedule in Interconnection Service Agreements.
+Status: Not adopted.)30 - The MMU recommends that payments for reactive capability, if continued, be based on the 0.95 power factor included in the voltage schedule in Interconnection Service Agreements.
 (Priority: Medium.
 First reported 2018.
-Status: Not adopted.) - The MMU recommends that, if payments for reactive are continued, fleet wide cost of service rates used to compensate resources for reactive capability be eliminated and replaced with compensation based on unit specific costs.
+Status: Not adopted.)31 - The MMU recommends that, if payments for reactive are continued, fleet wide cost of service rates used to compensate resources for reactive capability be eliminated and replaced with compensation based on unit specific costs.
 (Priority: Low.
 First reported 2019.
-Status: Partially adopted.) - The MMU recommends that, if payments for reactive are continued, Schedule 2 to OATT be revised to state explicitly that only generators that provide reactive capability to the transmission system that PJM operates and has responsibility for are eligible for reactive capability compensation.
+Status: Not adopted.)32 - The MMU recommends that, if payments for reactive are continued, Schedule 2 to OATT be revised to state explicitly that only generators that provide reactive capability to the transmission system that PJM operates and has responsibility for are eligible for reactive capability compensation.
 (Priority: Medium.
 First reported 2020.
-Status: Not adopted.)
+Status: Not adopted.)33